-SoupBinTCP is ideal for systems where a server needs to deliver a logical stream of sequenced messages to a client in real-time but does not require the same level of guarantees for client generated messages either because the data stream is unidirectional or because the server application generates higher-level sequenced acknowledgments for any important client-generated messages.
+SoupBinTCP 4.00 is ideal for systems where a server needs to guarantee delivery of certain messages to a client in real-time but does not require the same level of guarantees for any other messages.
+The server may generate messages that are delivered only on a best-effort basis (unsequenced messages), and the client generated messages require no guarantees either because the data stream is unidirectional or because the server application generates higher-level acknowledgments for any important client-generated messages.

-SoupBinTCP is designed to be used in conjunction with higher lever protocols that specify the contents of the messages that SoupBinTCP messages deliver.
-The SoupBinTCP protocol layer is opaque to the higher-level messages.
-Note that unlike the ASCII version, messages may include any possibly byte.
+SoupBinTCP is designed to be used in conjunction with higher lever protocols that specify the contents of the sequenced and unsequenced messages that SoupBinTCP delivers.
+The SoupBinTCP protocol layer is opaque to the higher-level messages, and permits any value within its messages.